MicrosoftDocs/microsoft-community-training/microsoft-community-training/OSS-Version/get-started/microsoft-community-training-overview.md

 ### For the Organization

 The platform supports personalized learning for a large-scale mobile-based community.
 It is affordable, easy to manage and provides robust security and privacy protection.
-Organization can leverage the Microsoft Community Training platform to:
+Organization can leverage the Community Training platform to:

 1. Manage courses, users and analytics all in one place with the management portal